 While murals are a popular application for ALTO™, there are many more options.
-Because of the ability to apply shapes, perforations and curves to the powder-coated aluminum, you can think of ALTO™ as a material for more sculptural projects.
+Because of the ability to apply shapes and cut-outs to the powder-coated aluminum, you can think beyond the typical shape and dimensions of a wall mural.

-4. Can the panels be cut to a specific shape or and or cut-outs?
+4. Can the panels be cut to a specific shape or have cut-outs?